 Marco Gilioli

 He enrolled at the Civica Scuola di Liuteria in Milan, where he graduated in 2011 under the guidance of Lorenzo Lippi, Tiziano Rizzi and Gabriele Negri.
-During the last year of school he attended the workshop of Maestro Mirko Migliorini, and it was during that period that he developed a real passion for the classical guitar, fascinated by its infinite nuances of timbre and the study of sound.
+During his final year of studies, he worked in the workshop of Mirko Migliorini.
+It was during this period that his strong dedication to the classical guitar fully developed, driven by a fascination with its rich tonal palette and the study of sound.

-His instrument are built according to the traditional Spanish method, putting at the centre of the work the sound and the needs of the guitarist: a sweet, soft and well-belanced timber, with deep basses and clear trebles, is matched with a good handling, playability and sound projection.
+His instruments are built according to the traditional Spanish method, always placing the sound and the needs of the guitarist at the centre of the process.
+They are characterised by a sweet, warm and balanced tone, with deep basses and clear, singing trebles, combined with excellent playability, handling and projection.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.